Caregivers - Practices

 m) Gives adequate drinking water to the children frequently.

-n) Encourage the mothers of the children below 2 years to visit the creche for breastfeeding.
+n) Encourages the mothers of the children below 2 years to visit the creche for breastfeeding.

 o) Ensures multiple servings of food as per the appetite of the children.